-A: As of March 17, 2006, there were outstanding 90,794,117 common shares of the Corporation.
-Each registered shareholder has one vote for each common share held at the close of business on March 23, 2006.
+A: As of March 24, 2009, there were outstanding 18,209,001 Common Shares of the Corporation.
+Each registered shareholder has one vote for each Common Share held at the close of business on March 27, 2009.

-To the knowledge of the directors and officers of the Corporation, as of March 17, 2006 no one person or entity beneficially owned, directly or indirectly, or exercised control or direction over more than 10% of the outstanding common shares of the corporation except as set out under the heading "Voting Shares And Principal Holders Thereof".
+To the knowledge of the directors and officers of the Corporation, as of March 24, 2009 no one person or entity beneficially owned, directly or indirectly, or exercised control or direction over, more than 10% of the outstanding Common Shares of the Corporation except as set out under the heading "Voting Shares And Principal Holders Thereof".

-Q: What if ownership of shares has been transferred after March 23, 2006?
+Q: What if ownership of shares has been transferred after March 27, 2009?

-A: The person who acquired such shares after March 23, 2006 must produce properly endorsed share certificates or otherwise establish that he or she owns the shares and must ask the Corporation no later than 5:00 p.m.
-(Eastern Standard Time) on May 1, 2006, that his or her name be included in the list of shareholders before the meeting in order to be entitled to vote these shares at the meeting.
+A: The person who acquired such shares after March 27, 2009 must produce properly endorsed share certificates or otherwise establish that he or she owns the shares and must ask the Corporation no later than ten days prior to the date of the Meeting that his or her name be included in the list of shareholders before the meeting in order to be entitled to vote these shares at the meeting.